 Social and OG fields added to VEX landing pages

 VEX landing pages now have automatic social and OG (Open Graph) tags generated based on the content used and your PathFactory environment.
 Open Graph meta tags control how URLs are displayed when shared on social channels.
-You’ll notice these tags if you view the page source of your VEX landing pages:
+You’ll notice the tags if you view the page source of your VEX landing pages.